fedemcmac/hp-app/README.md

 ### Backend

-On a new terminal window, move into the backend directory of this project.
+On a terminal window, move into the backend directory of this project.
 Use the gem manager [bundler](https://bundler.io/v2.0/guides/rails.html) to install all dependencies.
 Create, migrate and seed the database.
 Start the Rails server.
 To do all this, run these commands, one at the time.

 ```bash
 cd hp-app-backend